-In addition, you should set aside money to add at least one new marketing tactic, such as social media, PPC, or SEO.
+In addition, you should set aside money to add at least one new marketing tactic, such as SEO, Google Ads, Facebook Ads or organic social media.
 You won’t know if these tactics will work unless you try them and analyze the results.

 Trust in the analytical tools you identified when you first started working on refreshing your current plan.
 They will help you decide what is or isn’t working, so you can change focus or strategy if needed.